Documentation Index

 JWT Bearer Token

-Some endpoints also support JWT Bearer token authentication as an alternative to API keys.For merchant integrations, API keys are the recommended authentication method.
+Some endpoints also support JWT Bearer token authentication as an alternative to API keys.For API v1 merchant integrations, API keys are the recommended authentication method.
+API v2 payment creation uses HMAC.
 JWT Bearer tokens are available for advanced use cases — contact support for details.

 Test Mode vs Production